Presidential Endowed Professor of Southern History

 Explores Thomas Jefferson in all his complexity as political thinker, public figure, slaveholder and private man in the context of the Age of Revolution.

 - HST 110.
 The Atlantic World since 1500

 Addresses the interactions of civilizations on four continents surrounding the Atlantic Ocean from 1500 to the present and the emergence of modern ideas about democracy, capitalism and freedom.

 - HST 337 Women and Gender in Early America

-This course examines the origins of southern distinctiveness, from the first interactions of Europeans, Native Americans and Africans to the Civil War and Emancipation.
+Explores the origins of southern distinctiveness in the U.S., from the first interactions of Europeans, Native Americans and Africans through the Civil War and Emancipation.

 - HST 364 The Making of the Modern South

 Examines the complicated history of this region and its relationship to the nation and world since 1865 through its multiple political, economic and cultural re-inventions.

 Analyzes historical change in the U.S through the lenses of work and workers, owners and innovators, businesses and technologies, management and leadership since the colonial era

 Recent themes have included “Popular Culture in the Making of America,” “Emancipation and Its Legacies,” and “Memory, Culture, and the Making of the South.”